Romanian death traditions and rituals: pomana and Romani musicians

-Romanian death rituals: memories of my grandfathers burial
+Romanian death traditions: memories of my grandfathers burial

-Romanian death traditions and rituals are based on centuries of traditions: lautari Romani music, pomana, and throwing a handful of dirt on his coffin.
-Were these rituals for the dead or for us?
+Romanian death traditions and rituals are based on centuries of traditions: lautari Romani music, pomana, and throwing a handful of dirt on the coffin.
+Are these rituals for the dead or for us?

 The road was dusty and hot, and we were walking much too slowly.
 Granted, following a horse-drawn carriage loaded with a coffin never promised to be anything other than long and hot and slow, but even so, I felt restless as I took small steps behind the 12-piece band playing funeral music.